nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in the UEC Digital Integration Programme Implementation Guide
 ---

-## 1.2.0-alpha ##
-*  Further guidance and updates added on searching for a `ServiceDefinition` using additional customised `SearchParameters`
-*  Guidance amended regarding the ReferralRequest.intent element
-*  SearchParameters resource page added with examples of SearchParameter definitions

 ## 1.1.0-alpha ##
 *  Further guidance and updates added on searching for a `ServiceDefinition` using additional customised `SearchParameters`
 *  Added guidance on usage to the `GuidanceResponse` page